johnbintz/bintz-integration_testing_setup/README.md

   pattern.
 If it's getting too big and you're passing a state around various methods, break it out.
 * Make new folders in `app` for things.
-I usually have one for Delayed Job job objects, one for value objects, one for behaviors or concerns (in Rails 4 they have dedicated `app/model/concerns` and `app/controller/concerns`, but I also have those apply to
+I usually have one for Delayed Job job objects, one for value objects, one for behaviors or concerns (in Rails 4 they have dedicated `app/model/concerns` and `app/controller/concerns`, but I also have those apply to other objects in the app's world, hence a dedicated directory for `app/behaviors`.
+* VCR note: the innermost cassette is the one that gets recorded to when you're nesting.

 ## Writing less better organized code